Honors Points

 Honors Options

 If you take a course that you're passionate about, go above and beyond with an honors option.
 An honors option typically involves a project supervised by the instructor that enhances the course, culminating in a presentation.
-An honors option can also count for the In the Discipline requirement if for a class in the field of your primary major.
+An honors option can also count for the In the Discipline requirement if it is a 300-level or above class in the field of your primary major.
 See the policy handbook for details.

-• Students submit honors option applications at the start of each semester for approval by the Honors Office.
+- Students submit honors option proposals within the first two weeks of each semester for approval by the Honors Office.
 (Only options approved by the Honors office at the beginning of the semester can earn honors points.)

 Completed an Honors Option and presented it?
 Report your achievement by following the link below: